realpython/members/README.md

 #### Incomplete

+1. Admin should be able to add an avatar when adding a new user (current)
-1. Users should be able to reply to messages within the lesson view (current)
+1. Admin should be able to delete messages within the lesson view
 1. Users should have to click a link to show (or hide) messages
 1. Admin should be able to view all chapters
 1. Admin should be able to add new chapters